brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Update resistors that come in contact with high voltage input to a better voltage rated part.
 Currently only rated to 75V and we can technically go up to 90V.
 - Green LEDs next to the SWD connector are far too bright.
 - All LEDs are showing a "ghosting" effect for a second during boot while the IO are tri-stated.
 Add a weak pullup on these IO to prevent the ghosting.
+- Add a versioning resistor divider for one of the extra ADC pins.
+Can be used to identify future revisions in software.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.